palmetto/dimensional_dbt/README.md

 ```

-`dim_lookup` takes 3 required arguments and one optional:
+`dim_lookup` takes 3 required arguments and 2 optional:
 * dimensional_model: the name of the dim you want to include the key for
 * identifier: the column or sql statement for the identifier that matches the dim_id
 * occurance_at: the timestamp or date at which the fact occurred (so dimensional_dbt can find the correct key)
+* alias (optional): an alias for the joined dim. useful when you need the same dim more than once
+* current (optional): when True, dimensional_dbt will ignore the occurance_at value and join
+  the most current record for the id (ie "current state")